8-Minute Jjapaguri (Easy Ram Don Korean Noodles)

 Salt and pepper the steak chunks liberally.
 Chop the scallions.

 Add the sesame oil to the hot skillet.
 Swirl to coat, and once hot, sear the steak pieces for 2-3 minutes.
 Rotate every minute, until they are cooked to medium-rare.
 Don’t overcook them!
-Remove the steak from heat as soon as they’re done.
+Remove the steak from the heat as soon as they’re done.

 Meanwhile, when the water in the large pot starts boiling, open the noodle packages and drop the noodles in the boiling water.
 Stir and cook for 2-3 minutes, until almost cooked through.